Erebot/Erebot/docs/src/Styling.rst

             echo $formatter->_($source, $vars) .
 PHP_EOL;
         ?>

+    ..  [#] See http://php.net/class.intldateformatter.php for the meaning
+        of each one of these constants.

 ``Erebot_Styling_Duration``
     Represents a duration in spelled out form, with a precision up to the seconds.